zakcali/pandas-ta2numba/README.md

 Improved with ChatGPT 4 (free from Bing) and ChatGPT 3.5.

-Removed pd.series from the MFI function code, using numba for speedup in TEMA calculation.

 Implemented a check to quickly determine if the dataframe read from the CSV file is empty or not.

 The ADX code was inspired by https://medium.com/codex/does-combining-adx-and-rsi-create-a-better-profitable-trading-strategy-125a90c36ac.
 The ADX code was optimized for speed using numba with the assistance of ChatGPT.
 Some parts were adapted from https://www.quora.com/How-do-we-calculate-ADX-in-Python-for-backtesting and https://stackoverflow.com/questions/63020750/how-to-find-average-directional-movement-for-stocks-using-pandas.
 RSI, TEMA, MFI, DPO, Plus_DI, Minus_DI, and ADX outputs precisely match those calculated on investing.com.
 I am proud of the improvements made to the existing code with ChatGPT.